10th International Congress on Peer Review and Scientific Publication

 Patterns of Paper Mill Papers and Retraction Challenges

-Anna Abalkina, Svetlana Kleiner (Canada, Germany)
+Anna Abalkina, Svetlana Kleiner (Germany, Netherlands)

 Sustainable Approaches to Upholding High Integrity Standards in the Face of Large-Scale Threats: Insights From PLOS One